slivering/VinaSmol-Unaite/vinasmol/training/dataset/README.md

 > You must cache the required [KenLM](https://huggingface.co/edugp/kenlm/tree/main) models first: [oscar/vi.arpa.bin](https://huggingface.co/edugp/kenlm/tree/main/oscar) and [wikipedia/en.arpa.bin](https://huggingface.co/edugp/kenlm/tree/main/wikipedia).
 Otherwise the pipeline will download the same model in parallel, which is not what you want.

 The final results are written into `./data/vi-all/deduped`, `./data/en-all/deduped` and `./data/code-all/deduped`.
 Additional logs and statistics about filters and removals can be found in the `./data/` directory.

-TODO: write code and document about datasets moved for annealing: pes2o, openwebmath, stackmathqa

 ## Prepare data for training